ikajic/ikajic.github.io/_posts/2018-02-19-python-lists.md

 Python, I noticed there are certain learning milestones that are likely to cause some raised eyebrows.
-Working with the list data structure in Python (or, more specifically, the *list object*) can be confusing as some aspects of it can be less intuitive.
+Working with the list data structure in Python (or, more specifically, the *list object*) can be confusing as some aspects can be less intuitive.
 Understanding what's going on under the hood should be sufficient to clear up the confusion.